RunestoneInteractive/rs/README.rst

 We are working on building out a longterm roadmap for Runestone.
 You can see that here: `Runestone Roadmap <https://github.com/orgs/RunestoneInteractive/projects/6/views/1>`_

+Note that the move to a mono repo means that the history of the individual repositories was lost.
+I am sorry for this, but I think the benefits of a mono repo will be worth it.
+The original repositories are still available, but they are no longer being actively developed.
+If you need to point to your contributions to Runestone, please use the old repos as a reference.

 Our Community
 -------------

 The Runestone community has been actively developing and supporting this project since 2011.

-However in the 2023 I decided to move to a mono repo.
-Unfortunately this means that the history of the individual repositories is lost.
-I am sorry for this, but I think the benefits of a mono repo will be worth it.
-The original repositories are still available, but they are no longer being actively developed, if you need to point to your contributions to Runestone, please use the old repos as a reference.
+Join us on Discord

-Our authoring language is PreTeXt.
+The new book authoring language is PreTeXt.
 We have a very active community of PreTeXt authors and developers.
 If you are interested in contributing to the PreTeXt project, please visit the `PreTeXt project page <https://pretextbook.org>`_.

 .. raw:: html